JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD - Real Social Dynamics -社交动力学/How To Attract People Who Don't "Get You" - Secrets To Connect To Their Mindset (Without Judgment).md

  the fact that I worked for two decades now on my product or my offering to make it really high-quality that is one side of the coin...

  but the other side of the coin is I have worked equally hard in the way that I'm presenting it to you .

+3 where are they ... what do they need to hear ...how could I serve them  ...